First, after the Bali pandemic, the arrival of the MV cruise ship. Le Laperouse Again

 Safari cruise ship MV.Le Laperouse: from Bali to East Java

-Meanwhile, Bali's arrival of cruise ships again after this pandemic was not sudden.
-The MV.Le Laperouse cruise ship has placed an order to dock at Benoa Harbor since a year ago.
-Departing from the land of kangaroos, this ship docked for a day in Bali, then will continue the voyage west to Probolinggo, East Java.
+Meanwhile, Bali's arrival of another cruise ship is over pandemic this is not sudden.
+The cruise ship MV.Le Laperouse has made reservations to dock at Benoa Harbor since a year ago.
+Departing from the land of kangaroos, this ship docks for a day in Bali, then continues its voyage west to Probolinggo, East Java.

 Looking forward to a trip to the Island of the Gods